BUMBA MODULAR FRAMEWORK

 [STEP-BY-STEP]

-Interactive walkthrough establishes basic project settings, from configuration detection to final setup.
+An interactive walkthrough from config detection to final setup.

 [MULTI-MODEL]